Darkknight123/Darkknight123/README.md

 ![](https://komarev.com/ghpvc/?username=your-github-Darkknight123&color=green) [![wakatime](https://wakatime.com/badge/user/8fbf2448-5042-4526-9327-679b554522ea.svg)](https://wakatime.com/@8fbf2448-5042-4526-9327-679b554522ea)
-- 👋 Hi, I’m @Darkknight123 or by my real name Philip Kerry
+- 👋 Hi, I’m @Darkknight123 or known by my real name as Philip Kerry
 - I work in frontEnd and Mobile Development using React js and Android/Kotlin/Java
 - 👀 My interest are in Mobile Development, CyberSecurity and Artificial Intelligence with some curiosity in Blockchain and cryptocurrency